 Tactic B - Conduct Region-Wide Target Industry Analysis: As previously reported, Larry Catten, our Economic Development Planner has applied for and was awarded a \$34,000 grant to perform a Target Industry Study in Graham County.
 He also applied for and has been awarded a separate \$33,000 grant to perform a similar study in Greenlee County.
 Larry has completed the scope of work for the study, and is now in the process of developing a request for proposals for selection of a qualified consultant to perform a target industry study in these two counties.
 The funds for the Greenlee County study may be used to demonstrate matching funds for a separate grant to expand the study to the remaining counties in the region.
-Larry continues to seek funding opportunities to conduct similar studies in Cochise and Santa Cruz Counties and we will keep you posted on progress in future reports and at the May Executive Board meeting.
+Larry continues to seek funding opportunities to conduct similar studies in Cochise and Santa Cruz Counties and we will keep you posted on progress in future reports.

 Tactic C - Develop and Market New Transportation Program Services: The equipment needed to begin a SEAGO Traffic Counting Program was purchased and received before the end of FY 2017.
-ADOT will be providing training on the process of uploading the traffic counting data to their traffic data management system on May 17th and Cochise County will be training SEAGO staff on the use of the traffic counting equipment, safety procedures, and data management in the coming months.
-We are also positioning SEAGO to be able to provide GIS services in the future.
+ADOT is scheduled to provide training on the process of uploading the traffic counting data to their traffic data management system on May 17th and Cochise County will be training SEAGO staff on the use of the traffic counting equipment, safety procedures, and data management in the coming months.
+We are also positioning SEAGO to be able to provide GIS services in the next year.
 GIS software was purchased for four users, and John Merideth has completed approximately 30 hours of training on its use, as well as meeting with MAG, PAG and Greenlee County GIS personnel to gain a better understanding of GIS systems in general.
 We have hired a temporary intern from Cochise College who is in the process of entering GIS data into the SEAGO region database.

 Tactic D - Kick Off Regional Technical Services Center: In November, I drafted the IGAs needed to access on-call technical services procured by the City of Sierra Vista, and other services through their public works department staff.
-One of these documents is still under review by the City, while another one has been reviewed and approved by all parties, signed, and is in effect, enabling us to access on-call services procured by the City.
-I still need to finalize the procedures that will be followed to access services through the RTSC, but expect to be able to complete that in the coming months.
+The IGA to access on call technical services is now in place.
+The IGA to access services through the City's public works department is still under review by the City, but should be going before the Council soon for consideration before the end of June.
+I have also begun to draft the procedures that will be followed to access services through the RTSC and hope to have them completed before August.
 Barring any unforeseen obstacles, I hope to bring you some items for approval at your August meeting.